Navy's Ken Niumatalolo out after 15 seasons as coach - WHIZ News

 Defensive coordinator Brian Newberry was named interim coach.
 Gladchuk is expected to speak to reporters Monday.

-Niumatalolo was hired by Navy in 2008.
+Niumatalolo was hired by Navy before the 2008 season.
 In the Midshipmen’s first two years in the American Athletic Conference, Niumatalolo led the team to a share of an AAC West Division title in 2015 and won the AAC West title outright in 2016.
-Navy also shared the West Division title in 2019.
+Navy also shared the West title in 2019.

 The Midshipmen have gone just 11-23 over the last three seasons and have had one winning season over the last five years.
 Navy is a combined 4-10 against the other two service academies over the last seven years.